MuneebAhmedQureshi/oaksystems-demo/README.md

-# Process Automation Assessment Tool
+# Process Automation Feasibility and Prioritization Tool

 A comprehensive web application to evaluate and prioritize business processes for automation based on key factors such as complexity, frequency, manual error rate, and cost savings.